Feminism

 kylie-jenner-gg-2018-acne-02.jpg

 Can’t we just appreciate how stunning she was at that event, wearing black Giambattista Valli gown in solidarity with the Time’s Up movement?
 She was there supporting the movement, along with other celebs too, so what’s the problem?
-With that being said, it’s just sad that some people on the internet chose to ignore the overall appearance of a woman and most importantly a night’s powerful message that is putting an end to sexism and sexual harassment in Hollywood, and instead chose to criticize unimportant thing that completely has nothing to do with the whole event; that is Kendall Jenner’s acne.
+With that being said, it’s just sad that some people on the internet chose to ignore the overall appearance of a woman, most importantly a night’s powerful message that is putting an end to sexism and sexual harassment in Hollywood, and instead chose to criticize unimportant thing that completely has nothing to do with the whole event; that is Kendall Jenner’s acne.
 And it’s even sadder that it’s mostly done by women to fellow women.
 It’s like no matter how many women empowerment movement are formed, women still tear each other down over physical appearance.

 Feminism